hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ## Annotate: `a`

-Adds, updates, or deletes annotations on existing nodes.
+Adds, updates, or deletes annotations on existing nodes or edges.
-Takes as arguments the nodes which should be annotated, and the annotation to add, change, or delete.
+Takes as arguments the nodes or edges which should be annotated, and the annotation to add, change, or delete.
 You can delete existing annotations by leaving the value in the annotation attribute empty.

 ### Examples